bradcerasani/bradcerasani.me/entries/A-Dance-With-Sinatra.md

 title: A Dance With Sinatra
-excerpt: Learning to program with Ruby and Sinatra.
+excerpt: Adventures in programming with Ruby and Sinatra.
-date: 2013-09-20
+date: 2013-10-15
 tags: general
 ---